Alan O’Day

 Key tracks

-Rock and Roll Heaven — O'Day co-wrote this tribute to deceased music legends, which The Righteous Brothers took into the Top 10 in 1974.
+Rock and Roll Heaven — O’Day co-wrote this tribute to deceased music stars, which became a major hit for The Righteous Brothers in 1974.

-Train of Thought — A later solo single that became a hit in Japan, illustrating his enduring appeal in international markets.
+Train of Thought — This later composition became a top-ten hit in Japan for the singer Akira Fuse, illustrating O’Day's international songwriting appeal.